Health Risks of Low Hormones

 Negative Health Outcomes Associated with Low Hormones

-No matter when or how you go through menopause, the loss of estrogen and other ovarian hormones is associated with the acceleration of the aging process.
+No matter when or how you go through menopause, the loss of estrogen and other ovarian hormones is associated with the acceleration of the aging process7.
 Chronic disease risk increases with aging—referring to not only chronological age but also the wear and tear on your tissues and organs.
 Let’s look at some health outcomes of low ovarian hormones.

 Dementia